atyppo/Wiegotcha-Build-Guide/README.md

 I purchased a brand new reader.
 I managed to find a seller who was willing to sell a new unit with an offer for $250, which is at the upper end of what used readers sell for, so I purchased it instead.

 ##### Raspberry Pi 3 Model 3 ($34.99 w/ Amazon-provided discount as of 10/16/18)
-This is what's used to interpret the info from the reader and create a Wi-Fi network to view the stolen credentials.
+This is what's used to interpret the info from the reader and create a Wi-Fi network to view the credentials.
 More info available in Mike's post at exfil.co.

 ##### Tabiger Soldering Iron Kit ($16.96 as of 10/16/18)
 I didn't originally think I would need this, since this guide was intended to be solder-free.
 The level converters I purchased appeared to be pre-soldered but were not when I received them.
 You may not need this if you already have one or are able to find pre-soldered ones.